| Type: | Package |

 Description

-Estimates OLS regression, ANOVA/t-tests, or binary logistic regression models using pure base R matrix algebra.
+Estimates OLS regression, ANOVA/t-tests, binary logistic regression, panel data models, instrumental variables, or difference-in-differences using pure base R matrix algebra.
 Automatically audits statistical assumptions through an integrated methodological customs layer and returns publication-ready APA-formatted tables.
 Designed for applied researchers and early-career academics who need a single, transparent workflow from estimation to reporting.

 Usage